communitybig/comm-video-converter/usr/share/comm-video-converter/DEVELOPMENT.md

-# Comm Big Converter Development Documentation
+# Comm Video Converter Development Documentation

 This document provides information for developers working on the Comm Big Converter application.
 It describes the architecture, file structure, and individual components of the codebase.